arvind-kumar-anand/Delta-Code-Apna-College/README.md

 Welcome to the **Delta Batch Web Development** projects repository!
 This collection showcases the work I've completed as part of the **Web Development** course from **Apna College**

 ## Overview
-This repository contains all the **Projects** and code that I've developed during the **Web Development Batch.** The course has provided me with a **strong foundation** in web development technologies and practices 🚀
+This repository contains all the **Projects** and code that I've developed during the **Web Development Batch.** from **Apna College** and it will be keep updating.
+The course has provided me with a **strong foundation** in web development technologies and practices 🚀

 ## Features
 * **Responsive Design:** Ensuring compatibility with various devices and screen sizes 📱